 Data cleansing or data scrubbing is also a part of the data quality initiative.
 It correlates, identifies, and removes the duplicate occurrences of the same data points.

-Every business leader wants to own the data as it holds tremendous value.
+Otherwise all data owners want to hold their data tightly.
 Most times, application owners, by default, become data owners because they are the only ones that have access and knowledge about it.
-Some organizations make CDO (Chief Data Officer) the owner of the data.
+Some organizations make the CDO (Chief Data Officer) as the owner of the data.
 However, his/her office most likely does not have adequate information about the data – this becomes another problem.
-Most people know this as corporate politics.
-Some organizations want to define ownership at the functional level, such as the VP of sales owning customer’s data while the CPO owns a supplier’s data.
+Most people term this as corporate politics.
+Some organizations want to define ownership at the functional level, such as the VP of sales owning customer’s data while the Chief Procurement Officer owns a supplier’s data.

 Let’s take a hypothetical scenario of the banking industry.
-There are two data-warehouses which aggregate the customer’s transactions and the risk & customer insights team.
-Now let’s assume a third business unit (e.g., compliance) is also looking for the aggregate customer’s transactions.
-Now in the real corporate world.
-Both business units would want to divert third BU to the leading data source, but it would create an unnecessary workload on their data-warehouse.
+There are two teams which aggregate customers’ transactions in their respective data warehouses – the risk analytics team and the customer insights team.
+Now let’s assume a third business unit (e.g., compliance) is also looking for the customers’ aggregate transactions.
+Now in the real corporate world the two teams would hesitate in directing the third team to the leading data source.
+As it would create an unnecessary workload on their data warehouse.

 Teams of stewards are typically formed to carry out data security and usage policies as determined through organization data governance initiatives.
 In a more simplified way, they are established to protect data governance implementation.
 Some of the team members may include business analysts, database administrators, and business personnel that are familiar with some specific areas of data within the enterprise.